Nike-Inc/Fleam/mdoc/valves.md

 }
 ```

-One thing to keep in mind is that with Akka Streams if you're dropping values that throw exceptions you're going to
+One thing to keep in mind is that with Pekko Streams if you're dropping values that throw exceptions you're going to
 lose elements if they continue to fail.
 If you're using values like eithers to represent your errors you'll want to
 recover from those exceptions after they've triggered the circuit breaker and exceeded the max retries.
 You can do
 this by providing a partial function from Throwable to your result type.